Virginia Tech® home

 8 p.m.
 1872 Forward: A Cultural Arts Celebration Moss Arts Center

-Virginia Tech, the Council on Virginia Tech History, Moss Arts Center, and the More Than a Fraction Foundation celebrate the diversity of the university’s history through poetry, storytelling, song, and dance.
-We will highlight and celebrate the cultures and traditions of Native Americans, African Americans, and European Americans.
+Virginia Tech, the Council on Virginia Tech History, Moss Arts Center, and the More Than a Fraction Foundation celebrated the diversity of the university’s history through poetry, storytelling, song, and dance.
+The evening highlighted and celebrated the cultures and traditions of Native Americans, African Americans, and European Americans.

-The evening will include Dr. Menah Pratt-Clarke with an original Virginia Tech Sesquicentennial poetry reading.
-Bintou Kouyate providing an introduction to the people who were enslaved here and to the historical culture of the Oyo, Igbo, and modern day Nigeria.
-Musical performance by the Virginia State Gospel Chorale, dance from Virginia Tech’s Cultural Dance Crew, and poetry written by the late Dr. Karenne Wood from Monacan Nation.
+The evening included Dr. Menah Pratt with an original Virginia Tech Sesquicentennial poetry reading.
+Bintou Kouyate and Amadou Kouyate provided an introduction to the people who were enslaved here and to the historical culture of the Oyo, Igbo, and modern day Nigeria.
+Musical performance by the Virginia State Gospel Chorale, dance from Virginia Tech’s Wahala, and poetry written by the late Dr. Karenne Wood from Monacan Nation were presented.

 9 a.m.
 Tour of Historic Smithfield Smithfield

 Smithfield* is part of the story of American history, sitting at the intersection of colonial America, westward expansion, African slavery, and conflicts between Indigenous peoples and European settlers.
-The tour of the historic building and land provides an opportunity to gain perspective from the past, insight into the present, and inspiration for the future.
+A tour of the historic building and land provided an opportunity to gain perspective from the past, insight into the present, and inspiration for the future.

 * The Smithfield-Preston Foundation acknowledges and laments the role slavery played in William Preston's Smithfield and the ongoing racial injustice that stemmed from that institution across the United States.
 Enslaved African Americans and their achievements in the face of slavery’s oppression belong at the center of the Smithfield story.
 We pledge to redouble our efforts to tell these stories as we strive to foster a more honest reckoning with our racial history.
 The Foundation, along with all those associated with Smithfield, decries all forms of racism and intolerance, and fully supports the rights of all humans regardless of race, skin color, creed, gender, orientation, or ability.